joshring/c3-debugging/README.md

 # c3-debugging

-## C3 debugging in vscode on Linux and Mac
+## C3 debugging in vscode on Windows, Linux and Mac

 Manually add the breakpoints at the bottom of the debug window (see bottom left of screenshot), unfortunately I have not figured out how to do so via the side of the editor window